Slacking to “success” as a self-taught software development fuck up

 The biggest key I hope you take away from this is that you can’t be complacent with your education.
 You must be on a constant quest to learn if you want success in software development.
 Additionally, even if you aren't university educated, have a shaky past, or maybe were a fuck up at one point - you can change and be successful in this field.
 It's possible.
 I've done it.

-- Pay attention to books that get mentioned by co-workers on web pages you read, by people you follow on twitter, quota, linked in, etc.
+- Pay attention to books that get mentioned by co-workers on web pages you read, by people you follow on Twitter, Quora, LinkedIn, etc.

 - Read blogs of well respected people in the software community you want to be a part of.